HRM-038: Faculty LeavesDate: 09/13/2013 Status: Final

 The terms of an approved leave should be documented prior to the start of the leave in a letter to the faculty member from the dean or vice president with provision for the faculty member’s signature to acknowledge and accept the terms of the leave.

-Schools and units may have specific procedures or more restrictive policies related to certain types of leave.
 Any school or unit policy that differs from the terms of this policy must be approved in writing by the executive vice president and provost before it becomes effective.

 Leave for Professional Reasons: